Port Elizabeth of Yore: Ushering in Electricity and Lighting

 Port Elizabeth of Yore: When Developers almost Built on the Donkin Reserve

 It was a grieving Sir Rufane Donkin who arrived in Port Elizabeth on the 5th June 1820.
-Even though he had married Elizabeth Markham in Yorkshire under a traditional organised marriage which was the custom in those times for the social upper classes, remarkably, he had truly fell in love with his beautiful young wife.
+Even though he had married Elizabeth Markham in Yorkshire under a traditional organised marriage which was the custom in those times for the social upper classes, remarkably, he had truly fallen in love with his beautiful young wife.
 En route back to Great Britain, he had been diverted to the Cape as temporary Governor.

 It was during the laying of the foundation stone of a proposed hotel for Captain Moresby that Donkin proclaimed that the nascent town would be named Elizabeth, after his beloved dead wife.
 Port Elizabeth had been conceived.